55 Pages Posted: 23 Feb 2021 Last revised: 27 Sep 2022

 Date Written: February 19, 2021

-The doctrine of unclean hands is perhaps the most storied affirmative defense.
-It allows a court to dismiss a lawsuit without reaching the merits if the plaintiff engaged in misconduct related to the claim being asserted.
-In patent law, the Supreme Court has stated that the doctrine is of “paramount interest” given the nature of the patent bargain between the inventor in the public.
+The doctrine of unclean hands is perhaps the most storied affirmative defense in civil cases.
+It allows a court to dismiss a lawsuit without reaching the merits if the patent owner (patentee) engaged in misconduct related to the claim being asserted.
+In patent law, the Supreme Court has stated that the doctrine is of “paramount interest” given the nature of the patent bargain between the inventor and the public.
 Nonetheless, unclean hands has been a relatively dormant defense in patent cases, other than in the specific context of patent procurement at the Patent Office (where it has evolved into the doctrine of inequitable conduct).
-It’s also been mostly limited to cases involving litigation misconduct where the dismissal rendered the patent unenforceable against the accused infringer.
-But recently the defense was successfully asserted against a defendant for pre-litigation business misconduct.
+It has also been mostly limited to cases involving litigation misconduct where the dismissal rendered the patent unenforceable against the accused infringer.
+Recently, however, the defense was successfully asserted against a patentee for prelitigation business misconduct.
 This holding raised eyebrows because it resurrected the doctrine and applied it more broadly than prior cases.

 I answer these questions in this Article by offering a new theory of unclean hands in patent law.
-I argue that misconduct during the acquisition of the patent right (other than at the Patent Office) should render the patent permanently unenforceable against any potential defendant if a sufficient nexus is shown.
-After exploring the types of misconduct that would or would not trigger the doctrine, I describe how the proposed approach aligns with normative justifications for unclean hands and broader goals of the patent system.
+I argue that misconduct during the acquisition of the patent right (other than at the Patent Office) should render the patent universally unenforceable against any potential defendant-infringer if the defendant-infringer can show a sufficient nexus.
+After exploring the types of misconduct that would or wouldn’t trigger the doctrine, I describe how the proposed approach aligns with normative justifications for unclean hands and broader goals of the patent system.
 I also offer a set of principles to limit and guide a court’s discretion in applying the doctrine in patent suits.

 Keywords: patents, unclean hands, remedies, disclosure, inequitable conduct, fraud, bad faith, affirmative defenses, court integrity